Hohenrechberg Castle: History

 Hohenrechberg castle remained with a few short intervals in family possession by the Rechbergians until 1986.
-The intervals consisted of the occupations of the castle from 1554—1555, from 1599—1601 and from 1633—1634 by the Duke of Württemberg.
+The intervals consisted of the occupations of the castle from 1554 to 1555, from 1599 to 1601 and from 1633 to 1634 by the Duke of Württemberg.
 In 1648, the castle was attacked, plundered and heavily devastated by French troops.
-In the end of the 18th century, it had to be opened for Napoleon Bonaparte’s Rhine troops: For the 1st of August 1796 it is reported that General Jean Victor Marie Moreau had a big dinner with eight other generals of his army, more than 40 officers and a couple of other people on the castle.
+In the end of the 18th century, it had to be opened for Napoleon Bonaparte's Rhine troops: For 1 August 1796 it is reported that General Jean Victor Marie Moreau had a big dinner with eight other generals of his army, more than 40 officers and a couple of other people on the castle.
 And in World War II American troops got hold of the ruined castle for a couple of months.
 In 1986 it was sold to Hans Bader, a factory owner from the nearby town Göppingen.
 After he died in 2006, the Rechberg Stiftung Hans Bader, a private foundation, became the owner.

 Tales

 Hohenrecberg Castle is equipped with a long list of tales and sagas.
 Probably the most popular of which dates back to the 15th century, when the baron of Rechberg of Hohenrechberg was already for a long time absent from his castle, and his wife was praying in the castle chapel that he shall come back home safe and healthy.
-However, whilst she was praying, she got disturbed by her dog’s knocking and scratching at the chapel’s door.
+However, whilst she was praying, she got disturbed by her dog's knocking and scratching at the chapel's door.
 She felt that something bad was in the air and therefore began to shout: "For God’s sake, shall you be knocking forever!".
-And indeed, her bad feeling didn’t mislead her: The servants brought into the castle her husband’s dead body, and ever since when a mysterious knocking is heard within in the ruined castle, the saying goes that a member of the Rechberg family is about to die.
+And indeed, her bad feeling didn't mislead her: The servants brought into the castle her husband's dead body, and ever since when a mysterious knocking is heard within the ruined castle, the saying goes that a member of the Rechberg family is about to die.
 A "Ghosthunting Explorer Team" investigated the castle in September 2016, finding "unexplainable" light reflections inside the Gate Tower and "undefinable" knocking sounds next to the inner bridge.